Oregon Knife Law – The Complete Guide (In Plain English)

 Use of Knives in Self-Defense Situations

 When it comes to using a knife for self-defense, the law in Oregon is clear: it is only justified when you are facing an imminent threat of death or serious bodily harm.
-In other words, if you feel that your life or safety is in danger and there’s no other way out, then using a knife may be permissible.
 However, even if you can prove that your actions were necessary to protect yourself from harm, this does not guarantee immunity from prosecution.

 Penalties for Violating Oregon Knife Laws